 So to recap here's some of the topics from the last year on the blog -

-As I recall a year ago we were in lockdown, and all classes were held online with the studio closed.
+For a big chunk of last year we were in lockdown, and all classes were held online with the studio closed.
 So the blogs on tips for practicing online, and the benefits, were needed.
 I hope you found some of the tips useful.

 'Iti noa ana, he pito mata'